OpenFreeEnergy/gufe/docs/installation.rst

 -----------------------------------

 **gufe** has optional software dependences which can be installed to visualize atom mappings.
+This dependences are optional to keep **gufe** lightweight when used purely for compute.

 **py3Dmol** is used to create three dimensional views of atom mappings and can be installed with:

 .. code-block:: bash